Market Position Statement - Messages to the market

 People with learning disabilities and mental health needs:

 - Specialist provision within an extra care setting may be beneficial for those who are older.
-We want to work with providers to explore extra care models for those with more complex or long-term needs.
+We want to work with providers to explore extra care models for those with more complex needs.

 Adults with physical disabilities: